yasiryagi/helpdesk/README.md

 ## How it Works
 **Note**
 After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
-We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.
+We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Accounts` showing up.

 In order for us know what address to pay, you must tie your Joystream address to your monero address.
 The easiest way to do this is in the `My memo` tab under the `My Keys` sidebar.